akkartik/lines.love/README.md

 * No support yet for Unicode graphemes spanning multiple codepoints.

+* Undo is extremely inefficient in space.
+While this app is extremely unlikely to lose the current state of a file at any moment, undo history is volatile and should be considered unstable.

 * The text cursor will always stay on the screen.
 This can have some strange
   implications: